The 12 Triggers of Christmas

 were memories from past Christmases that bring pain and fear.

 *SUGGESTION: I can breathe and recite mantras: “Today is Today.”
 As I learn from the past but live in the present, I can let go of the pain but keep the lessons.
-And I grow in my ability to trust that my Higher Power will always give me enough for Right Now.
+And I grow in my ability to trust that the God of my Understanding will always give me enough for Right Now.

 On the 3rd day of Christmas, the thing that triggered me…